 #3 Fayetteville and the New River Gorge Bridge

 Having lived in West Virginia for over forty years, I am always surprised that so many cool people end up visiting Fayetteville.
 The crowds I encounter make me feel like I am in Haight-Asbury, not a tiny pocket of Wild, Wonderful West Virginia.
-Fayetteville is a small town with big offerings, from the historic Fayette Theatre’s impressive productions, delicious restaurants, and fun shops, to the world-renowned New River Gorge Bridge.
+Fayetteville is a small town with big offerings, from the historic Fayette Theatre’s impressive productions, delicious restaurants, and fun shops, to the world-renowned New River Gorge Bridge, part of the National Park Service.
 Outdoor enthusiasts will love Fayetteville and chose it for world-class thrills in whitewater rafting, rock-climbing, hiking, and mountain biking.

 As mentioned, dining is good in Fayetteville.
 My first choice for food would be pizza and craft beer at Pies & Pints.
 Try the Grape Pie (red grapes, rosemary, and Gorgonzola cheese) or the flavorful Pork and Pepper Nachos.
 Visit Fayetteville in October for the famous Bridge Day, where crowds can watch BASE jumpers leap 800 or more feet into the New River Gorge, as well as see repelling and skydiving.
 It is a do-not-miss kind of day!

-The WV State Fair takes place in August (on the outskirts of town in Fairlea) and typically features big-name entertainment.
-I enjoy all the fun carnival rides, which are just part of the numerous attractions, along with new and delicious concessions, and home, garden, equine, and livestock competitions.
+The State Fair of WV takes place in August (on the outskirts of town in Fairlea) and typically features big-name entertainment.
+There are all sorts of fun carnival rides, which are just part of the numerous attractions.
+Delicious concessions and home, garden, equine, and livestock competitions are other big draws.
 Try the roasted corn-on-the-cob, fried green tomato sandwich, and West Virginia’s specialty, pepperoni rolls.

-In my eyes, the most incredible thing West Virginia has to offer is the opulent and amazing award-winning Greenbrier Resort.
-Referred to as “America’s Resort,” once you park your car, you’ll never have to leave to enjoy everything you love about a luxury resort.
+To me, the most incredible thing West Virginia offers is the fabulous award-winning Greenbrier Resort, fifteen minutes from Lewisburg.
+Once you park your car, you’ll never have to leave to “America’s Resort” as you enjoy every inch of this luxury resort.

-The Greenbrier Resort opened in 1778 and has first-class golf, a stellar Christmas Shop, shopping, casino, restaurants, spa, and 55 other amenities.
-My favorite offerings are afternoon tea and pastries, the lavish indoor pool, and the adorable theatre featuring first-run movies.
-The Greenbrier is located 14 minutes from Lewisburg.
+The Greenbrier, opened in 1778, offers first-class golfing, a one-of-a-kind Christmas Shop, high-end shopping, a casino, delicious restaurants, world-class spa, and 55 other amenities.
+My favorites are the free afternoon tea and pastries, lavish indoor pool, and adorable theatre with first-run movies.

 West Virginia: A Nature Lover’s Playground